Alloyed/agdg-links/index.md

 ### How 2 edit

-The github repo is at <https://github.com/Alloyed/agdg-links>, submit your pull requests and issues and shit there.
+The Github repo is at <https://github.com/Alloyed/agdg-links>, submit your pull requests and issues and shit there.